YongLiuLab/BrainRadiomicsTools/Readme.md

   3. Then activate the conda env : `conda activate brainTools`
   4. Install the mingw by conda : `conda install mingw libpython -y`
-  5. Install the packages by pip :  `pip install -r requirement.txt`
+  5. Install the packages by pip :  `pip install -r requirement.txt` Some python package may fail to install, you can download the compiled package to install.

   In the end, ensure the new env is activated and use the `python Main.py` to run tool after completing the dependency package installation.